Masters of Public Health (MPH) Degree in Tennessee

 Job Growth Projections for Public Health Professionals in Tennessee

-The following is a list of job growth projections for public health occupations between 2014 and 2022, based on data published by the Tennessee Department of Labor & Workforce:
+The following is a list of job growth projections for public health occupations between 2022 and 2032, according to the US Department of Labor:

 Salaries for Public Health Professions in Tennessee

-In 2014, the Tennessee Department of Labor and Workforce Development published the following salary ranges for public health professionals that often hold an MPH.
-The salaries shown here range from the tenth percentile (entry-level) to the 90th percentile (experienced):
+In 2023 the US Bureau of Labor Statistics published the following salary ranges for public health professionals that often hold an MPH.
+The salaries shown here range from the median to top 10% (experienced):

 Career Opportunities for Public Health Professionals in Tennessee